Which Mastodon apps can I use? Should I use the official app or a third party app?

 1. Create a new account on the server you want to move to, but DO NOT delete the old account.

-2. Log into your NEW account on the new server’s website, go to Preferences > Account > Moving From A Different Account (at the bottom of the screen), click on Create an account alias and follow the instructions.
+4. Log into your NEW account on the new server’s website, go to Preferences > Account > Moving From A Different Account at the bottom of the screen, click on Create an account alias and follow the instructions.
+(When it asks you to write your old account’s handle, it needs to include the @ at the start as well as the @ in the middle.)

-3. After you’ve finished the previous step, wait five minutes.
+5. After you’ve finished the previous step, wait at least five minutes.
 The previous step can take a while for the server to actually carry out, and it’s important that it happens before you continue.
+While you’re waiting, you might want to optionally change your OLD account’s name to say “(YOUR OLD ACCOUNT NAME HERE) has moved” and change your OLD profile text to tell people your new account address.
+You don’t technically have to do this, but it helps make extra-sure that everyone can see you’ve moved.

-4. When you’ve finished waiting, log into your OLD account on the old server’s website, go to Preferences > Account > Move To A Different Account (also at the bottom of the screen), click on Configure it here and follow the instructions.
+6. When you’ve finished waiting, log into your OLD account on the old server’s website, go to Preferences > Account > Move To A Different Account (also at the bottom of the screen), click on Configure it here and follow the instructions.
 This will start transferring your followers to the new account.
 The accounts won’t transfer all in one go, they will come across in waves depending on how busy their own servers are.
 Some of your followers will automatically follow your new account straight away, while others may take hours (or in extreme cases even days!).
-Don’t worry though, you can carry on with the next steps while this is happening in the background.

 Make sure you do all these steps in the correct order.
-If you miss stuff out, the transfer will fail or be incomplete.
+If you miss stuff out or do things in the wrong order, the transfer may fail or be incomplete.

 After doing all these steps, your old account will redirect to the new one, and your followers, follows, bookmarks, mutes and blocks will transfer automatically.
 There may be a delay on some items transferring, do not worry if this happens.